Sixth Form Courses

 How will I be assessed?

 Students will complete three exams, one each for component 1, 2 and 3.
-These are each worth 33.3% of their grade.
+These are each worth 33.3% of their overall grade.

 Will I go on any trips?